Develop5/Practices/Java/java17masterclass/src/main/java/org/examples/interfaces/Interfaces.md

 (as of JDK8)
 Identified by the modifier _default_, so it's more commonly known as a default method.

+Static methods don't need to specify a public modifier, because it is implicit.

+When you call a public static method on an interface, you must use the interface name as a qualifier.

 #### _Note_:
 Another enhancement in JDK8 was the support for public static methods in interfaces